 (1) Press the 3 and 2 keys in this order in the initial stage of the maintenance mode.
 The equipment sounds 1100 Hz and 400 Hz tones cyclically through the following volumes for testing the speaker:

 NOTE: To stop beeping, press the Menu key.

-If the sensing status are as listed below, the LCD will show "DFDRDCFHCSCVRSPW" and "P1P2HDIKIYICIMVT," which can be switched by pressing the Black Fax Start key.
+If the sensing status are as listed below, the LCD will show the following two letter strings which can be switched by pressing the Black Fax Start key: